JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 (scripts)
 ```

-Then we can write a new file `/src/imageplot.jl` with the following content.
+Then we create a new file `/src/imageplot.jl` with the following content:

 ```julia
 # /src/imageplot.jl